Nuclear-free zone: Oakland, California and Legal Test Case

-On November 8, 1988, the city of Oakland, California passed "Measure T" with 57% of the vote, making that city a nuclear free zone.
+On November 8, 1988, City of Oakland, California voters passed "Measure T" with 57% of the vote, making that city a nuclear free zone.
+Prior to the vote, the Oakland City Council voted 8-1 to oppose the measure.
+Similarly, the Oakland Tribune editorial section, recommended a "No" vote towards the measure.
 Under Ordinance No. 11062 CMS then passed on December 6, 1988, the city is restricted from doing business with "any entity knowingly engaged in nuclear weapons work and any of its agents, subsidiaries or affiliates which are engaged in nuclear weapons work."
-The measure was invalidated in federal court, on the grounds that it interfered with the Federal Government's constitutional authority over national defense and atomic energy.
-The issue being Oakland is a major port, and like Berkeley, and Davis, has major freeway and train arteries running through it.
-In 1992, the Oakland City Council unanimously reinstated modified elements of the older ordinance, reportedly bringing the total number of Nuclear Free Zones in the United States at that time to 188, with a total population of over 17 million in 27 states.
+Two lawsuits were filed against the City regarding the measure, one brought by Pacific Legal Foundation on behalf of businesses.
+The other was brought by the Federal government in September 1989.